 On my last day in Japan I went to Raumen Museum www.raumen.co.jp

 This ‘museum’, dedicated to my favourite noodle soup, opened just a few weeks before I went home to the UK back in 1996, but I was always too busy to go there.
-It’s located in Shin-Yokohama which was one of the trai, stops on my way to and from work, so you can imagine my frustration at passing it twice a day and not being able to go.
+It’s located in Shin-Yokohama, which for two years was one of the train stops on my way to and from work, so you can imagine my frustration at passing it twice a day and not being able to go.
 I finally managed to tick it off my bucket list in 2016 when it was celebrating its 20th anniversary.

 My Google map is here.